Segismundo Casado: Casado's coup

-Throughout 1938 Casado developed doubts about the prime minister Negrín’s strategy to keep on fighting.
-He was increasingly convinced that the war was already lost, and that further resistance would only produce unnecessary deaths, sufferings and destruction.
+Throughout 1938 Casado developed doubts about the prime minister Negrín's strategy to keep on fighting.
+He was increasingly convinced that the war was already lost, and that further resistance would only produce unnecessary deaths, suffering and destruction.
 He blamed the Communists for prolonging the war in the interest of the Soviet Union.
-Since late 1938 Casado engaged in talks with some politicians about forming an anti-Negrín opposition, and since early 1939 he entered into secret peace talks with the Nationalists.
+In late 1938 Casado engaged in talks with some politicians about forming an anti-Negrín opposition, and in early 1939 he entered into secret peace talks with the Nationalists.
 In February the conspiracy was already well developed; Casado was its undisputed leader, supported by most of the military command layer, the Anarchists and the Socialists.

-On March 5, 1939 the plotters declared constitution of Consejo Nacional de Defensa (CND), which claimed all power in the Republican zone; it was presented as a pre-emptive strike against imminent dictatorial Communist takeover.
+On March 5, 1939, the plotters declared the constitution of the Consejo Nacional de Defensa (CND), which claimed all power in the Republican zone; it was presented as a pre-emptive strike against an imminent dictatorial Communist takeover.
 Casado was the key man behind CND; during a phone talk with Negrín he refused to budge.
 He temporarily acted as the CND president, but ceded the post to general Miaja the following day and within the body he assumed office as counselor of defence.
-It is not clear to what extent Casado was commanding CND-loyal troops during fightings against the Communist-loyal units, which went on in Madrid until March 11.
-Once CND assumed full control over the Republic Casado took part in some juridical proceedings, resulting in death sentences and execution of some Communist leaders, especially Luis Barceló.
+It is not clear to what extent Casado was commanding CND-loyal troops during fighting against the Communist-loyal units, fighting that went on in Madrid until March 11.
+Once CND assumed full control over the Republic, Casado took part in some juridical proceedings, resulting in death sentences and execution of some Communist leaders, including Luis Barceló.

-Casado and CND continued talks with the Nationalists.
-He intended to negotiate a staged surrender, evacuation of all these willing to leave Spain and no political repression afterwards; he might have even hoped for re-integration of professional Republican officers into the post-war army.
-The Nationalists demanded immediate and unconditional surrender; no such document has been signed, but Casado eventually realised that further negotiations were pointless.
-On March 26 CND ordered no resistance to Nationalist advance, which commenced the next day.
+Casado and the CND continued talks with the Nationalists.
+He intended to negotiate a staged surrender, evacuation of all those willing to leave Spain, with the added proviso of no political repression afterwards; he might have even hoped for re-integration of professional Republican officers into the post-war army.
+The Nationalists demanded immediate and unconditional surrender; and with no such document signed, Casado eventually realised that further negotiations were pointless.
+On March 26 CND ordered the end of resistance to the Nationalist advance, which commenced the next day.
 On March 28 Casado flew out of Madrid to Valencia.
 According to some sources he tried to arrange ships for mass evacuation and in his last radio broadcast he claimed they would be available in Alicante; according to others he did close to nothing in terms of enabling evacuation.
-On March 29 in Gandia Casado boarded a British warship, which set sail in the early hours of March 30.
+On March 29, in Gandia, Casado boarded a British warship, which set sail in the early hours of March 30.